Stifel: Churchill Downs Has Ample M&A Optionality

 Posted on: May 25, 2026, 04:16h.

-• Research firm emphasizes it has no knowledge of Churchill Downs holding consolidation discussion
+- A top research firm clarifies it has no insider knowledge of Churchill Downs engaging in any formal M&A or consolidation discussions

-Shares of Churchill Downs (NASDAQ: CHDN) are of 6% over the past month, confirming a hoped for post-Kentucky Derby bounce didn’t materialize, but the gaming company has various levers at its disposal through which it can generate shareholder value.
+Shares of Churchill Downs (NASDAQ: CHDN) are down 6% over the past month, confirming that a hoped-for post-Kentucky Derby bounce failed to materialize.
+However, the gaming giant still has several strategic levers left to pull to drive shareholder value.

 In a new report to clients, Stifel analyst Jeffrey Stantial posits potential optionality around Churchill Downs’ gaming segment, though he cautions the firm doesn’t have knowledge of the company holding any talks related to mergers and acquisitions.